 At times, however, long-haul flights provide this as a free set.
 But to be sure, pack your own.
 I store smaller versions of these items in my carry-on to save space.
 An example is this mini toothbrush pack from Colgate — or just save some of the toiletries they give away in hotels and use it for your next flight.

 I still remember the hassle that I went through when I found out that I forgot my pills during a road trip in Europe; and unlike in Asia, there are some pills that they just don’t give away without a prescription.
-With that said, apart from medication that you personally need, I find it imperative to include the basics for your carry on packing list: medication for headaches, diarrhea, nausea, and fever.
+With that said, apart from the medication that you personally need, I find it imperative to include the basics for your carry on packing list: medication for headaches, diarrhea, nausea, and fever.
 (This is separate from a travel-sized first aid kit which I put away in my main luggage).

 - Lip balm*